 I did indeed enjoy a great deal of children's TV and radio, and music was an important ingredient that captivated almost all my family, from grandparents to second and third cousins.

 While it's true that I was a runty little red headed, freckled face, cross-eyed kid, if it was one thing that saved my ass more times than once, it was my singing and natural acting talents - Mickey the Kosher Ham - in action.
 With no physical prowess or skills for self-defense, I believe my 'natural adaptation for survival' is the reason they came to be developed.
-One time it truly came down to 'entertain us' (musically, comically etc. not the other thing), or we beat the shit out of you!"
+One time, it truly came down to, "entertain us, (musically, comically etc., nothing sexual), 'or we beat the shit out of you!"

 We were dirt poor, but actually, so were most of the people around us, so there wasn't much to compare with to make us realize just how poor we were until junior high and high school.